notapatch/notapatch.github.io/_posts/2017-01-27-what-is-a-shim.markdown

 date:   2017-01-27 11:11:11 +0000
 draft: false
 ---

-When you want a quick fix to a computing question you visit Stackoverflow and, if you're feeling diligent, Wikipedia and nine out of 10 times you're done.
-This was the 10th time.
-I had a dictionary answer to "What is a shim?" but no idea how to use it.
+((((  Rich this is question - how did you learn how to use a shim?)))

+You're stuck.

+You visit Stackoverflow.

+You double check Wikipedia.

+Nine times out of ten, that's you sorted.

+However, this was that tenth time.

+"What is a shim?" - I could now write my own wiki entry, but remained clueless as to how to apply my new-found knowledge.

+ So, here goes - go eleven - the blog post.

 ### What is a shim?